 Blue Canyon is a scenic area of red and white colored rocks lying in Moenkopi Wash in the Hopi Nation.
 Michael Fatali popularized the area with his photo "Happily Ever After".
 Blue Canyon can legally only be visisted with a Hopi guide.
-The best contact information for a guided tour is Micah Loma'omvaya 1 800-774-0830, or visit www.experiencehopi.com/tours. http://www.experiencehopi.com/faq has some additional information about hiking in the Hopi Nation.
+A list of authorized guides can be found at http://www.experiencehopi.com/authorized-hopi-guides , or visit www.experiencehopi.com/tours. http://www.experiencehopi.com/faq has some additional information about hiking in the Hopi Nation.
 Even if you go with a guide you should have driving directions to Blue Canyon as some guides may not be familiar with Blue Canyon.
-A permit may also be required to visit Blue Canyon, you guide may be able to provide one, or contact the Hopi Cultural Preservation Office (CPO) in Kykotsmovi, AZ at (928) 734-3619 .
+A permit may also be required to visit Blue Canyon, you guide may be able to provide one.

 Please observe all Hopi regulations concerning driving, hiking, and photographing on Hopi land.

 From Page drive south on Highway 89 until you reach the intersection with route 160 (road to Tuba City).
 Drive 32.6 miles on Route 160 till you reach a small group of buildings (The Red Lake Trading Post) on the right (GPS location 36.321892 N,110.939904 E).
 Turn right and pass the buildings on their right side.
 Follow Indian Routes 21 and 7 for 14.6 miles to reach Blue Canyon.
 There is a myriad of good dirt roads in the area so I suggest you follow the map below carefully, I had many false starts on my first trip in.
 You will need a 4WD vehicle to drive on these roads.
 The USGS 24K topo map Begashibito Canyon contains Blue Canyon.